oddmario/NVIDIA-Fedora-Driver-Guide/README.md

 > ## ⚠️ Warning
 >
-> Please follow & read every part of this guide with fine care to avoid any problems.
+> Please follow & read every part of this guide with fine care to avoid the occurrence of any problems.
 >
 > Also do not worry if the system looks stuck during any rebooting step.
 It actually is not stuck!
 Kindly allow up to 2 minutes for the rebooting to complete.